Proven-Paradox/shaper-system/Handbook.md

 Defenders win ties.
 For example, if using an attack Ability results in the accuracy role matching the defender’s Defense, the attack misses and the defender suffers no consequence.
 When this applies to skills, generally the more passive skill will count as “defender.”
 For example, if someone’s Deception check is matched by someone else’s Empathy check, the Empathy check should be the winner since the Deception is more active.
 If there are ever instances where this is not clear, the Arbiter makes this choice.

-________________
+***
 # Appendix A: Optional Rules
+These are just extra rules that aren't necessary for the game to run, but if you're interested in a bit more to work with these are things to consider.

-Flavor Skills
+## Flavor Skills
 The Core Skills may determine whether or not a character survives a given situation.
 They can reflect some things about a characters’ personality, but are also important to consider from a mechanical standpoint.
 Not all skills have to be this way however.
 If allowed by the Arbiter, all characters start with 8 flavor skill points and gain an addition 3 every time they buy skill points with XP.
 These can only be put into Skills that flesh out the character’s personality, reflecting hobbies or a trade that they have outside of their adventuring.
 Checks involving these skills may only come up rarely, and are not meant to solve real problems the character will face.
 The following list contains some examples, but by no means all of them.
 Players should talk with their Arbiter if something they think their character would want to be good at isn’t on this list.

-Academics (Type)
+**Academics (Type)**
 Attributes: Mind, Heart
 Advanced knowledge about a specific subject, as well as the knowledge of how to handle oneself in academic spaces for the subject.
 For example, in a modern/sci-fi setting this could represent a degree from a university.
 In medieval settings, this could represent an unusual opportunity to learn more than average peasants.
 Examples of types include Literature, Mathematics, Computer Science, Psychology, ect.

-Art
+**Art**
 Attributes: Heart, Soul
 Painting, poetry, writing.
 In general this skill represents your ability to create works of art.

-Cooking
+**Cooking**
 Attributes: Heart, Soul
 Making food look and taste better, faster.
 This could represent spending time as a cook at a restaurant, gourmet studies, or just a lot of time in a kitchen trying things and seeing what works.

-Gambling
+**Gambling**
 Attributes: Finesse, Mind
 Calculating odds on the fly.
 Knowing how to bend the rules of a given game to improve one’s payout.
 If the character would go that far, cheating.

-Gaming (Dexterity)
+**Gaming (Dexterity)**
 Attributes: Finesse, Mind
 Knowing how to throw the ball or hit the puck just right.
 This covers games like horseshoes, darts, pool, Crokinole, and similar games.

-Gaming (Strategic)
+**Gaming (Strategic)**
 Attributes: Toughness, Mind
 Learning rules quickly and bending them to your purposes on the fly.
 Seeing opportunities.
 Min/maxing.
 This covers games like Chess, Civilization, Eurogames, and the like.

-Music (Instrument)
+**Music (Instrument)**
 Attributes: Finesse, Heart
 Technical skill with a given instrument.
 Instruments include violin, voice, guitar, trumpet, flute, synths, ect.
-* Perform vs. Music: A performance can be made without an instrument or music at all.
+> Perform vs. Music: A performance can be made without an instrument or music at all.
 Perform checks represent one’s ability to captivate an audience by whatever means you can.
 It may be that you use a Music check as a part of a Perform check.
 In this case you make the Music check first, and if it goes well it may confer a benefit to the Perform check while a poor result will impose penalties.

-Sport (Type)
+**Sport (Type)**
 Attributes: Strength, Toughness
 Skill and experience playing a given sport.
 Types include football, baseball, basketball, and so on.
-* Athletics vs. Sport: Generally speaking, an Athletics check should be made as part of all Sport checks, adding a benefit to the Sport check if it’s good and a penalty if it’s bad.
+> Athletics vs. Sport: Generally speaking, an Athletics check should be made as part of all Sport checks, adding a benefit to the Sport check if it’s good and a penalty if it’s bad.
 People who know the fine details of the rules and who have studied the best techniques should have an advantage over opponents lacking that practice, so a character with Sport checks should have a significantly higher chance to win a given event than someone competing with raw Athletics.

-Trade (Type)
+**Trade (Type)**
 Attributes: Toughness, Mind
 Knowing how to make a living in a given business.
 This can represent any profession that doesn’t really fit into one of the other skills.
 Example Types include Waiter, Handyman, Merchant, Doctor, Herbalist.
-* This Skill is focused on the business side of things.
+> This Skill is focused on the business side of things.
 For example, a character may have very high Medicine skill that makes them able to provide a valuable service, but if they have no points in Trade (Doctor) they would struggle with paperwork and business decisions that they need to make to have a profitable business from their practice.

-Tricks
+## Tricks
 Tricks represent minor things a character can do that don’t affect combat, but make life a little easier.
 Many Tricks will only be appropriate in fantasy or sci-fi settings, but some of these can work in more grounded settings.
 They can represent anything from fine control over fire magic to reliably having a lighter.
 Tricks can either be purchased in sets of 3 for 1 XP, or come along with some Abilities or Powers.
 If you spend XP to learn some Tricks and later learn an Ability that grants a Trick you already know, you may learn a new Trick.
 Once learned, a Trick can be used at will.
 The Tricks available (along with any Abilities that grant them for free) are described below.